margelo/react-native-release-profiler/README.md

 **react-native-release-profiler** allows you to profile your app in release builds, both in a local environment to profile specific issues, as well as in a production environment to spot regressions or collect performance samples from a wider variety of user devices.

+## Web support

+The web support is based on sampling [JS Self-Profiling](https://wicg.github.io/js-self-profiling/) API, so not all browsers support it yet.
+To see in which browsers it is supported, check [this page](https://caniuse.com/mdn-api_profiler).

+> [!WARNING]
+> By default sampling interval is set to 10 milliseconds.
+This is the lowest supported interval, but on Windows machines this interval will be 16 milliseconds.

 ## Need help?

 If you're having performance problems in your app, feel free to reach out to us at hello@margelo.io.
 We do this a lot. 😉